Rajesh2431/ai_chatbot/README.md

-# ai_chatbot
+# SeaSmart

 A Flutter app for mental health support, journaling, and relaxation games.

 ## Features

 - **AI Chatbot:**
-  Chat with Shiro, your empathetic mental health assistant.
+  Chat with SeaSmart, your empathetic mental health assistant.
 - **Voice Chat:**
   Speak with the AI using speech recognition and hear responses with text-to-speech.
 - **Journal:**